beamable/UnrealSDK/Docs/docs/concepts/operations-and-waits.md

 Here are the flavors:

-1. **Delayed Operation**: Its basically a simple parameterless callback that returns a `FBeamOperationHandle` our SDK should wait for.
+1. **Delayed Operation**: Its basically a simple parameter-less callback that returns a `FBeamOperationHandle` our SDK should wait for.
-	1. See our various `UBeamRuntime::LoginGuest` functions for an example on how to use these in your own code.
+	1. See our `UBeamRuntime::LoginGuest` function for an example on how to use these.
 2. **Runtime Subsystem Implementation**: Implementations of virtual functions in one of our SDK's base classes such as `UBeamRuntimeSubsystem`.
 	1. This is for when you wish to make a system that ties into the Beamable life-cycle like our own systems do.
-	2. This is rarely needed, but... in custom enough use-cases, its likely to be the best way to accomplish your goals.
+	2. This is rarely needed, but... in unique custom use-cases, its likely to be the best way to accomplish your goals.
 3. **Hooks:**  Hook into one of the various  `DEFINE_BEAM_OPERATION_HOOK` hooks.
 	1. We don't use Hooks ourselves IN ANY CIRCUNSTANCES and leave these as "game-maker-only extensions".
 	2. You can search for `DEFINE_BEAM_OPERATION_HOOK` and find some usages of the macro to better understand these.